Home Health Masala tea

 • It has a positive effect on the functioning of the nervous system, improving memory, performance and mental activity.

-• For a long time, this drink has been used to prevent tuberculosis.
+• For a long time, this drink was used to prevent tuberculosis.

-It is believed that warming masala tea can be drunk by all people.
-But still it is worth giving it up if you have a special sensitivity to the components of the drink, chemical burns of the oral cavity or lactose deficiency.
+It is generally accepted that warming masala tea can be drunk by all people.
+But you should still avoid it if you have a particular sensitivity to the components of the drink, chemical burns to the oral cavity, or lactose intolerance.

 Masala tea recipe

-First, let's talk a little about the ingredients in masala.
-It is better to take Assam large-leaf or Ceylon tea, also with a blend of large leaves.
-Focusing on how strong the drink you want to prepare, you need to either boil the tea over low heat or add black tea leaves to boiling water and leave to infuse.
+First, let's talk a little about the components of the masala drink.
+It is better to take large-leaf Assam or Ceylon tea, also with a blend of large leaves.
+Depending on how strong the drink you want to make, you need to either boil the tea over low heat or pour black tea leaves into boiling water and leave to steep.

 m4

-Any milk can be added, with different percentages of fat content, it all depends on your taste preferences.
-The proportions can be different, often milk is added last to the ready-made drink.
-In some cases, water and milk are mixed first, and then the rest of the ingredients are added.
-With the help of milk, all facets of taste and aroma of spicy additives are revealed.
-You can not just add spices to the warmed milk-water mixture, but boil them a little with low heating.
+You can add any milk, with different percentages of fat content, it all depends on your taste preferences.
+The proportions may vary; milk is often added last to the finished drink.
+In some cases, water and milk are mixed first, and then the remaining ingredients are added.
+With the help of milk, all facets of the taste and aroma of spicy additives are revealed.
+You can not just add spices to the heated milk-water mixture, but cook them a little at low heat.

-It is preferable not to add spices already ready-made.
+It is preferable not to add already prepared spices.
 The taste and aroma are much brighter if the aromatic additives are ground immediately before brewing the tea.

-In the classic version of making tea, oil must first be crushed in a mortar 2 large tablespoons of grated ginger root, 5 seeds of cardamom, 5 g of black pepper, half a cinnamon stick.
-Then this spice mixture is mixed with tea leaves (50 g) and poured into a saucepan for brewing.
-Half a glass of cold water is added there and put on a small fire.
-When the mixture boils, heated milk is poured into it and sugar is added to taste.
-Everything is mixed and poured into cups.
+In the classic version of preparing butter tea, you first need to crush 2 large tablespoons of grated oil in a mortar ginger root, 5 cardamom seeds, 5 g black pepper, half a cinnamon stick.
+Then this spicy mixture is mixed with tea leaves (50 g) and poured into a saucepan for brewing.
+Add half a glass of cold water there and put on low heat.
+When the mixture boils, pour heated milk into it and add sugar to taste.
+Mix everything and pour into cups.

 Leave a Reply